 In accordance with University regulations, the department of anthropology supports the rights of everyone to experience an environment free from discriminating or harassing behavior and encourages graduate students who have experienced or witnessed this type of behavior to promptly seek assistance from the DGS or the University's Office of Institutional Equity and Equal Opportunity.

-Your completed TA Observation forms are due in hard copy to Kristin Monroe, TA Coordinator, by 3/10/17 for the Spring semester.
+TA Observations will be conducted by students' advisors each semester.
+The observation form will be due to the TA Coordinator by the end of the semester.
 The form can be found here.
-All Type 1 TAs are required to file thier CV with the Graduate School.
+All Type 1 TAs are required to file their CV with the Graduate School.
 More information is available here.

 International Travel Regulations: